Margaret Isaac read

 Together with her husband, Dr Gordon Kingston, a geologist and

-mineralogist, Angela usually accompanies Margaret on research
+mineralogist, Angela accompanied Margaret on research

 authentic and interesting story board that leads subsequently